mindspore-ai/docs/docs/source_en/roadmap.md

 * Protect data privacy during training and inference.

 ## Inference Framework
+* Continuous optimization for operator, and add more operator.
-* Support TensorFlow, Caffe, and ONNX model formats.
+* Support NLP neural networks.
+* Visualization for MindSpore lite model.
+* MindSpore Micro, which supports ARM Cortex-A and Cortex-M with Ultra-lightweight.
-* Support iOS.
+* Support re-training and federated learning on mobile device.
-* Improve more CPU operators.
-* Support more CV/NLP models.
+* Support auto-parallel.
-* Online learning.
+* MindData on mobile device, which supports image resize and pixel data transform.
+* Support post-training quantize, which supports inference with mixed precision to improve performance.
-* Support deployment on IoT devices.
+* Support Kirin NPU, MTK APU.
-* Low-bit quantization.
-* CPU and NPU heterogeneous scheduling.
+* Support inference for multi models with pipeline.
+* C++ API for model construction.